-- Breast Care Nurse support: in the home, at hospital and medical appointments and from our Cottesloe Offices. - Counselling support: 1:1 appointments, couples and family counselling. - Financial Assistance: paying gaps in medical expenses, putting food on the table and paying some expenses such as utilities during hardship. - Support Groups: we run 16 monthly support groups for women in different stages of the disease, different age groups, different locations, and a specific dedicated support group for partners of people with breast cancer. - Therapy Groups, Workshops & Retreats: we run workshops including art and clay therapy, legacy and resilience building, two-day intensive therapy groups dealing with fear and uncertainty, and an annual fly fishing retreat weekend. - Education: we deliver talks in the community to raise awareness on the importance of the early detection of breast cancer, distribute support materials including breast self-examination guides and run health promotion articles in our quarterly newsletter Spirit.
-We provide individual client education and group client workshops to educate and empower clients living with a new or recurrent or metastatic cancer to better self-manage distress and wellbeing. - Referrals and connections: we work with other organisations and Health Professionals including Breast Clinics, Oncologists, Surgeons, GP's, Breast Care Nurses, Social Workers, the Cancer Council and Breast Cancer Network Australia to refer clients to existing services and broaden their support network.
+- Breast Care Nurse support: in the home, at hospital and medical appointments and from our Cottesloe Office.
+Our nurses assist clients to navigate health services, understand their diagnosis and treatment plan, make informed decisions and if necessary they can liaise and advocate with the treatment team on behalf of a client. - Counselling support: individual and couples counselling to those with a breast cancer diagnosis as well as their loved ones.
+Our counsellors help clients to develop practical strategies to cope with distress; decision making; body image and sexuality concerns.
+They can also work with client to improve communication with children and family members. - Financial Assistance: to those experiencing hardship as a result of their breast cancer.
+This includes provision of a voucher to put food on the table, fuel in the car, or payment of a utility bill.
+It also includes assisting a person to access additional community support that will enable them to manage during an unavoidable period of hardship. - Practical Support: this can include transport to and from appointments; cleaning, gardening and childcare support - Support Groups: we run 16 monthly support groups, professionally facilitated for women in different stages of the disease, different age groups, different locations, and a specific dedicated support group for partners of people with breast cancer.
+These use a mutual aid model where members share helpful information and coping strategies - o Therapy Workshops: we run one and two day workshops that use a range of therapeutic processes to assist clients to deal with fear and uncertainty and increase their personal resilience - Education: we deliver talks in the community to raise awareness on the importance of the early detection of breast cancer, distribute support materials including breast self-examination guides and run health promotion articles in our quarterly newsletter Spirit and social media.
+We provide individual client education and group client workshops and seminars to educate and empower clients living with a new or recurrent or metastatic cancer to better self-manage distress and wellbeing. - Referrals and connections: we work with other organisations and Health Professionals including Breast Clinics, Oncologists, Surgeons, GP's, Breast Care Nurses, Social Workers, Cancer Council Western

+Australia and Breast Cancer Network Australia to refer clients to existing services and broaden their support network.